sparc-software-hust/waznet/README.md

 **WazNet** (Waste zero, Net zero) is a mobile app that helps users track their contributions to greenhouse gas reduction.

 A product of SPARC Lab (HUST) and CECR.
+Available on [App Store](https://apps.apple.com/vn/app/waznet/id6738925384) and Google Play.

 ## Tech stacks
 - Mobile app built with Flutter